 Can I use brown rice flour and white rice flour interchangeably?

 It depends on what you are making.
 I have found that substituting brown rice flour for white rice flour is kind of like subbing whole wheat flour for white flour.
 The brown variety of rice flour is denser and has a deeper, nuttier taste, while rice flour has a very light texture and neutral flavor.
 When baking a recipe with brown rice flour, I typically need to add a little more egg or liquid to account for the extra texture that brown rice flour adds.
-If you are into experimenting, then go for it…otherwise I would just stick with the type of flour (brown or white) that the recipe calls for.
+If you are into experimenting, then go for it…otherwise, I would just stick with the type of flour (brown or white) that the recipe calls for.

 *Another thing I want to mention is the importance of measuring!
 Really make sure you properly measure the rice flour when using it in a recipe.
 I have had a couple of instances where I was off by just a little and it totally ruined the recipe.
+I’m all about experimenting, but this is something you want to be exact with!

 Can I use rice flour as a 1 to 1 substitute for wheat flour in a recipe?

-Much like baking with other gluten free flours, I have not had success while subbing rice flour for traditional wheat flour.
+Much like baking with other gluten-free flours, I have not had success while subbing rice flour for traditional wheat flour.
 Batter made with rice flour are a bit more sticky and rice flour is more absorbent than wheat flour, so I recommend following a recipe developed for rice flour to get the best results!

 Can I use rice flour as a 1 to 1 substitute for coconut flour or almond flour in a recipe?